 "Change is inevitable; you can resist it, or embrace it.
 By continuing my education I chose to embrace it and help champion the positive changes taking place within the Judicial System."

 The field of criminal justice is both diverse and vital to a well-functioning society.
-The Graduate Certificate in Criminal Justice offers current and aspiring professionals in the field an opportunity to develop and enhance problem-solving, managerial and leadership skills in the criminal justice context and their chances for career advancement.
+The Graduate Certificate in Criminal Justice offers current and aspiring professionals in the field an opportunity to develop and enhance problem-solving, managerial, and leadership skills in the criminal justice context and their chances for career advancement.
 Students in this program will engage with dedicated faculty and practitioners in a stimulating university environment.
 This program offers an interim step between completion of an undergraduate degree and entering a graduate program.
-The Certificate is an important credential for persons pursuing a career in criminal justice.

 This certificate focuses on the development of managerial skills for law enforcement, corrections, and other professionals in the field of criminal justice.